YasuhiroABE/docker-sdaps-ja/README.md

 README - sdaps-ja
 -----------------

-This project contains the Dockerfile, which runs the modified version of the ppa sdaps package based on the Ubuntu 22.04.
+This project contains a Dockerfile that runs a modified version of the PPA SDAPS package based on Ubuntu 22.04.

 This Docker image allows you to easily use the SDAPS command with a Japanese questionnaire.

-## How to run the docker image
+## How to Run the Docker Image

-Refer to the Makefile for real tasks examples.
+For real tasks examples, refer to the Makefile.

 ### Overview

-* Mount a working directory at "/proj" in the container.
+* Mount a working directory at ``/proj`` in the container.
 * Place your questionnaire TeX file in the working directory.
-* Detailed instructions written in Japanese are available here, [qiita.com my article](https://qiita.com/YasuhiroABE/items/005da98fc6dc9b3070f2).
+* Detailed instructions in Japanese are available in [my Qiita article](https://qiita.com/YasuhiroABE/items/005da98fc6dc9b3070f2).

 ### Generate Questionnaire PDF

-If you need the root privilege to run the docker command, please replace the "docker" with "sudo docker".
+If you need root privileges to run the Docker commands, please replace the ``docker`` with ``sudo docker``.

 ```bash
     $ docker pull yasuhiroabe/sdaps-ja:latest